UofM-PHYS30762/quickstart/README.md

       |          ^~~~~~~~~
 compilation terminated.
 ```
 it means that your Command Line Tools are too old, and you need to uninstall/reinstall as above.
-This will usually take 10-15' on a recent mac.
+This will usually take 10-15' on a recent mac, and you can find instructions [here](https://mac.install.guide/commandlinetools/7.html).